*Note: This article was originally written in April, 2016.

 As such, Jefferson was consistently the target of numerous smear campaigns perpetrated by the media and his long-time rival, former President John Adams who during the Election of 1800 referred to him as “a mean-spirited, low-lived fellow, the son of a half-breed Indian squaw, sired by a Virginia mulatto father.”

-Jefferson, claiming to be ‘above such tactics’ instead hired a guy, James Callendar, to do the shit slinging for him.
-He was so effective at lying that he convinced voters that President Adams actually wanted to start a war with France, when in fact he prevented one.
+Jefferson, claiming to be ‘above such tactics’ instead hired a guy, James Callendar, to do the mud slinging for him.
+He was so effective at lying that he convinced voters that President Adams actually wanted to start a war with France, when in fact he prevented one!
 However, Callendar’s slander landed him in prison and Jefferson washed his hands of the whole affair… which would later come back to haunt him.

 In response to Callendar’s mud-slinging, the anti-Jeffersonian rhetoric ramped it up to 11, claiming that if Jefferson was elected, “murder, robbery, rape, adultery, and incest will be openly taught and practiced, the air will be rent with the cries of the distressed, the soil will be soaked with blood, and the nation black with crimes!”